 Auburn grads who hold a Bachelor's Degree, Chemical Engineering can expect to fare better than most fellow alumni, earning an average around $103K per year.
 Those holding a Bachelor of Science in Human Resources Management (HRM) are less fortunate in terms of earnings, bringing in $34K on average per year.

 Former Tigers with Operations Management experience garner salaries that are 51 percent more than other grads' salaries.
 Many Auburn grads have knowledge of Project Management, with approximately one in five alumni using this program on the clock.
 Experience with Microsoft Excel, Microsoft Office, and Autodesk AutoCAD is highly valued as well.

 Benefits and Perks

-Though a little less than half of the alumni get paid time off for vacation, only one-third of alumni receive paid sick leave.
-A large number of respondents have medical plans, and a strong majority of grads have dental insurance.
-Most alumni allocate some part of their earnings to a company-sponsored 401(k) savings plan.
-Auburn University grads are also lucky enough to receive a company-subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.
+A little less than half of the survey participants report receiving paid vacation days, but just one-third of alumni are paid for sick leave.
+A large number of alumni receive health insurance, and a fair number of former students get dental coverage.
+To plan for old age, most alums maintain savings accounts through a company's 401(k) plan.
+Auburn University alumni are rewarded with additional benefits, such as a company-subsidized cell phone, a casual working environment, life insurance, and tuition reimbursement.

-Median pay for University of Texas at Arlington grads is approximately $65K, making their salaries most similar to those of Auburn grads.
+Alumni of University of Texas at Arlington pick up average paychecks of $64K, which is closest to the amount made by Auburn grads among similar schools.
 Other schools similar to Auburn include the University of Alabama, the University of Southern Mississippi, and Clemson University.